linode/apl-docs/docs/apps/tekton.md

 ## About

-Tekton is used in Otomi for the Builds self-service.
-When a Build is created, Otomi generates the Tekton Pipeline and Pipelinerun resources.
+Tekton is used in APL for the Builds self-service.
+When a Build is created, APL generates the Tekton Pipeline and Pipelinerun resources.
 There are 2 types op pipelines:

 - Docker for building images based on a Dockerfile